Hip Fracture Repair (Hip Pinning)Skip to the navigation

 After hip fracture surgery, your doctor will encourage you to participate in a rehab program.
 Research shows that 6 months of outpatient rehab that includes strength training can improve quality of life and reduce disability.footnote 1 Following a rehab program is very important, because it will speed up your recovery and allow you to return to daily activities sooner.

 Why It Is Done

 Surgery is done to keep the broken pieces of the hip in place so they can heal faster.
 Some kinds of broken bones heal on their own in a cast.
 But a broken hip is not likely to heal well without surgery.

 How Well It Works

 Surgery usually works well, but you will need to be patient.
-Getting better will probably take a long time.
+Getting better will likely take a long time.
 And you may never be able to get around as well as you could before.

 The risks of hip repair surgery can be divided into two groups:

 - Risks of the surgery and recovery period, such as: